 WE’RE AVAILABLE 24/7

-Away From The Courtroom
+Joe Stephens Away From The Courtroom

-Joe Stephens grew up in a small town in Oklahoma.
-His dad delivered gasoline and his mom was a school teacher who taught him how to work hard.
-He worked his way through school in the Oklahoma oilfields, and later went to law school in Houston.
-His older brother, a legendary lawyer, mentored Joe by allowing him to participate in big trials right out of school.
-He also let Joe try the small cases, so Joe tried 20 cases his first 2 years out of school.
-Since then, Joe has tried over 150 cases, most for working people or families.
-Many of his cases have garnered statewide and national attention such as the infamous Clara Harris case, the woman who ran over her husband because he was cheating on her.
-Many of his trials have been featured on the news, and Joe has been asked by all the networks, ABC, Fox, NBC, CNN to speak about his cases referenced on this site, as well as about current legal topics that interest the public.
-He has been featured or quoted many times in The Houston Chronicle, The San Antonio Express, The Texas Lawyer, Verdict Search, The Texas Reporter and The National Law Journal.
+Many of his cases have garnered statewide and national attention, such as the infamous Clara Harris case, the woman who ran over her husband because he was cheating on her.
+Many of his trials have been featured on the news, and Joe has been asked by networks such as ABC, Fox, NBC, and CNN to speak about his cases and current legal topics of interest to the public.
+He has been featured and quoted many times in The Houston Chronicle, The San Antonio Express, The Texas Lawyer, Verdict Search, The Texas Reporter, and The National Law Journal.

 Family Matters to Joe